Newseum Graduates First Class of Workplace Integrity Trainers for Newsrooms

 The Newseum continues to lead its charge in the fight to end sexual misconduct in the newsroom.

-The Freedom Forum Institute’s Power Shift Project just graduated its inaugural class of 33 trainers, who now are certified to teach a Workplace Integrity curriculum to news organizations nationwide.
+The Freedom Forum Institute’s Power Shift Project just graduated its inaugural class of 33 trainers.
+They are now certified to teach a Workplace Integrity curriculum to news organizations nationwide.

 “It was an extraordinary experience to see these journalist leaders prepare to take this curriculum into their own workplaces,” said Jill Geisler, Freedom Forum Institute Fellow in Women’s Leadership.